Aaron Hernandez Funeral: Connecticut Roads Closed, Family And Friends Celebrate Life Of Late NFL Star

-A funeral service for Aaron Hernandez will take place in his hometown of Bristol, Connecticut on Monday afternoon.
+A funeral service for Aaron Hernandez will take place in his hometown of Bristol, Connecticut, on Monday afternoon.
 Local police have confirmed that roads in the area of the memorial service will be closed for almost six hours on April 24 while family and friends pay their final respects to the New England Patriots star who was found dead in his jail cell in a Massachusetts prison on April 19.

-Find the latest information about Aaron Hernandez’s funeral and memorial service below as well as comments from Bristol locals about Aaron’s life, and details about how, in the wake of his death, his conviction for first-degree murder could be voided by Massachusetts courts.
+Find the latest information about Aaron Hernandez’s funeral and memorial service below as well as comments from Bristol locals about Aaron’s life, and details about how, in the wake of his death, his conviction for first-degree murder could be voided by Massachusetts’ courts.

 On Saturday afternoon, Aaron Hernandez’s body was transported from Massachusetts to a funeral home in Connecticut.
 According to WTNH, a service to celebrate Aaron’s life will be held at the O’Brien Funeral home in Bristol from 1 p.m. to 3 p.m. on Monday, April 24.